Key dates (2020)

 Step 6: Grant Agreement, Disbursement and Monitoring of Funds

-The CPA Coordinator will notify grantees of their award and will oversee implementation of the conditions and requirements for the disbursement of funds.
+The CPA Manager will notify grantees of their award and will oversee implementation of the conditions and requirements for the disbursement of funds.

 Non-City Organizations